ryan-leung/PHYS4650_Python_Tutorial/README.md

 # 2016-JAN_python_workshop

-There will be a python workshop for physics students.
+There will be a a Python programming tutorial for the class PHYS4650.
+It will be open to all other students as well.

 >Date: Feb 3 (wed)